vdorie/stan4bart/README.md

-This mess is an initial stab at a C++ version of sampler that optionally uses BART for non-parametric mean components and Stan for multilevel/parametric ones.
+This package is a early implementation of a C++ sampler that uses BART for non-parametric mean components and Stan for multilevel/parametric ones.

 To install:
   1. Install all prerequisites (see DESCRIPTION file)